xpack-dev-tools/arm-none-eabi-gcc-xpack/README-BUILD.md

 ## Pitfalls

-### Parallel build
+### Parallel builds

-For various reasons, parallel builds for some components fail with errors like 'vfork: insufficient resources'.
-Thus, occasionally parallel builds are disabled.
+For various reasons, in some environments, parallel builds for some components fail.
+Reduce the number of parallel jobs until the build passes.

 ### Building GDB on macOS